11 Best Non Firearm Weapon For Home Defense

 A large dog can be the best choice for home security, perhaps even better than a gun.
 Seriously, consider getting a dog because the right breed can protect you.

-The main advantage is the deterrence factor—having a dog that sounds angry can be quite intimidating.
+The main advantage is the deterrence factor—having a dog that sounds angry can be pretty intimidating.
 Besides, dogs are usually more alert than you and can hopefully alert you if someone tries to break in.

 Of course, taking care of a pet comes with responsibilities, and some places restrict owning dogs.
 But it’s an option worth considering.